scifi6546/CS311/FINAL_REVIEW/review.md

 ## Give an example of a rule that you might correctly break, according to the standards in “On Following Rules”, and explain circumstances in which you would break it.
     Goto may be used when performace is extremly important or low level coding.
 For example I am writing a game on a old console.
 I may have to use GOTO
 ## What is an expression?
+    Something that has a value
-    True or false?
+## True or false?
 When a type conversion is applied to a variable, it may alter the value of the variable.
+   false because data is only translated to things that have more detail, int to float, not float to int.
+(Actually that may be considered loosing info)
-    What is an Lvalue?
+## What is an Lvalue?
 What is an Rvalue?
+    rvalue: something that lives in an expression only
+    lvalue: something that outlives an expression.

-    Classify expressions in some C++ code as Lvalue or Rvalue.
+##    Classify expressions in some C++ code as Lvalue or Rvalue.
     Example.
 Consider the following C++ code.

               vector<int> data(10);